uben0/orbem/README.md

 ## TODO

-- [ ] meshing by iterating on values
+- [x] meshing by iterating on values
+- [ ] capture mouse

 ## Ideas

+- Use a K-d tree to store blocks (maybe even mesh)

 - Add event on `loader` changing current chunk.
 All chunk update would only run on relevant chunks.